This is the canonical configuration document for Spooky. It should answer these questions for every major configuration area:

-- what field exists
+- what fields exist

-- what values it accepts
+- what values are allowed

-- what runtime behavior it changes
+- what runtime behavior the settings change

 Use Configuration Defaults for the exhaustive default inventory and Configuration Examples for complete deployment patterns.
 Use this page when you need exact schema and semantics.